weilingx46/workshop-ws-5-17-alt-server/README.md

 Annnnnd, you're done!!!

+## What to Submit / Extra Credit

+Submit the link to your forked repo containing the code for this workshop!

+Here are a couple of potential extra credit ideas:

+* Create a couple of new routes that display new/different content
+* Add a button to some page that redirects you to another page

 ## Summary / What you Learned

 * [x] Create a Flask web app using 7 lines of code!